 You will certainly have some new buddies if you share this fabulous recipe!
 Buddy Bars are made with two of the best buddies around: peanut butter and chocolate.
 It doesn’t hurt that chocolate chips are melted and smoothed over top for an icing layer.

-Buddy Bars are peanut butter bars with chocolate chips in the bar and chocolate chip icing smoothed over the top.
+Yes, chocolate and peanut butter combine to make great treats called Buddy Bars.
 They are so quick and easy to make up and very similar to my Peanut Butter Swirl Bars recipe — just a little different.
 They have a rich, dense peanutty texture, yet each bite explodes with softened chocolate chips.
-The recipe calls for creamy peanut butter, but if you prefer a crunchier taste feel free to use crunchy peanut butter instead.
+The recipe calls for creamy peanut butter, but if you prefer a crunchier taste (like me) feel free to use crunchy peanut butter instead.

 These bars are great for kid’s snacks, to pass around at soccer practice or games, and for a quick treat that needs to be made in a hurry.
 We hosted a New Year’s Eve party a couple of years ago and one of the gal’s that came brought this delicious treat.
 They were a big hit with everyone.
 Thankfully, Lorene shared a copy of her recipe with me and now I share it with you!

 If you like the combination of peanut butter and chocolate (and most people do!) plus you want a recipe that can be prepared quickly you may want to try out this Buddy Bars recipe.
 It’s easy and economical–and seriously, what’s not to love about chocolate and peanut butter?
 Yum, yum!

 When I first published this recipe in March 2013, I was still using an iPhone for a camera so the pictures were dull, lifeless and not as clear as I would have liked.
 I’ve been going through all my first year recipes in order to retake pictures so you can better appreciate many of the fabulous recipes I posted during that first year (when no one was following me!)